mkorman9/cndsr/README.md

+My playground for learning Django stack.
-Prototype of build pipe for Python projects consisting of multiple packages and Docker images.
+It consists of exemplary Django app (currently serves no purpose), automated tests in behave, and generic build pipeline for Python projects, able to test multiple packages and pack them as Docker images which are fully configurable using environment variables.
+Execution environment is spawned on-demand with either docker-compose (local testing, CI) or Kubernetes (production).

 #### Configure:
-1. Install automake, Python >= 3, Docker and docker-compose.
+1. Install Python >= 3, Docker and docker-compose.
 They should be accessible from PATH, without sudo.
 2. Clone project
 ```bash
 git clone https://github.com/mkorman9/python-build-system.git